Stock Music track: Happy Western

-Banjo and vocals are at the center of this amusing, friendly, country-folk track.
+Banjo and vocals are at the center of this amusing, friendly, country-folk music track.
 Slide acoustic guitars and harmonica also pepper its arrangement of piano, country bass, shaker, brushed snare and kick drum.
-Kitsch, cute and corny, this is an excellent piece for comedy, rural themes, travel, web shows, and commercials.
+Kitsch, cute and corny, this is an excellent music for comedy, rural themes, travel, web shows, and commercials.
 The Underscore version omits the vocal part.

 |Track ID number:||20330|